jkpld/SALR_Clustering/docs/_posts/examples/2017-06-18-scatterPoint_3D.md

 ## Compute seed points
- The seed-points are simply computed by passing the binned data, the `seedPointOptions`, and the data limits.
+ The seed-points are simply computed by passing the binned data, the `seedPointOptions`, and the data limits to `computeObjectSeedPoints`.

 {% highlight matlab %}
 [seedPoints, Info] = computeObjectSeedPoints(Omega, options, 'data_limits', data_limits);